cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/builders/tables/CloudletsTableBuilder.rst

 .. java:package:: org.cloudsimplus.builders.tables
    :noindex:

-.. java:type:: public class CloudletsTableBuilder
+.. java:type:: public class CloudletsTableBuilder extends TableBuilderAbstract<Cloudlet>

    Builds a table for printing simulation results from a list of Cloudlets.
 It defines a set of default columns but new ones can be added dynamically using the \ ``addColumn()``\  methods.